mtlynch/mtlynch.io/_retrospectives/2019-11-08-isitketo-month-10.md

 {% include image.html file="smoke-test2.jpg" alt="Screenshot of Is It Keto smoke test" max_width="600px" img_link="true" class="img-border" fig_caption="Testing the original smoke test to see if 4% of users will still click Buy Now" %}

 Less than 24 hours later, I made a second sale!
-Maybe this sales copy really was somehow much better than my revised version.
+Maybe this sales copy really was much better than my revised version.

 But after a week, there was only that one new sale.
-It was infinitely more than I'd sold under the other page version, but it was also just a single sale, so I couldn't draw many conclusions.
+It was infinitely more than I'd sold with my later copy, but it was also just a single sale, so I couldn't draw any conclusions.

 According to my logging, 3.7% of users clicked the "Buy now" button when I brought back the vague copy from the smoke test.
 This was close enough to the original 4.1% I saw during the smoke test that I feel like the likely conclusion is that users are clicking the "Buy" button only to find out more information.

 ### I split up my sales pages

-After concluding that there was nothing magical about my smoke test, I set about to continue polishing my sales page.
+After concluding that there was nothing magical about my smoke test page, I continued polishing my sales page.
 My most recent change has been to split up each meal plan into its own page so that I can include more details:

 {% assign fig_caption = "Putting each meal plan into its own [individual, more detailed page](https://isitketo.org/meal-plans/tex-mex/)" | markdownify | remove: "<p>" | remove: "</p>" %}